are54/are54.github.io/menu/research.md

 ## Publications

-"[Culture and Gender Allocation of Tasks: Source Country Characteristics and the Division of Non-market Work among US Immigrants](https://link.springer.com/article/10.1007/s11150-020-09501-2){:target="_blank"}," with Francine Blau, Lawrence Kahn, Matthew Comey, Pamela Meyerhofer, and Alexander Will&#233;n. *Review of Economics of the Household*. (forthcoming).
+"[Culture and Gender Allocation of Tasks: Source Country Characteristics and the Division of Non-market Work among US Immigrants](https://link.springer.com/article/10.1007/s11150-020-09501-2){:target="_blank"}," with Francine Blau, Lawrence Kahn, Matthew Comey, Pamela Meyerhofer, and Alexander Will&#233;n.
+2020. *Review of Economics of the Household* 18 (4): 907--958.

 ## Working Papers

 "[Pell Grants and Student Success: Evidence from the Universe of Federal Aid Recipients]({{ site.github.url }}/assets/pdf/EngMatsudaira_Pellfx_20200901.pdf)," with Jordan Matsudaira.
-September 2020.
-(Revise and Resubmit at *Journal of Labor Economics*).
+November 2020.
+(Accepted at *Journal of Labor Economics*).

 ## Works in Progress